robwhitaker/mmp-website/README.md

 - Editor: `npm run gulp build:editor`
 - Countdown: `npm run gulp build:countdown`

-**Note:** To use the `--dev` flag when building the reader (which disables stripping logs/alerts/debuggers on build), `npm run gulp build:reader` cannot be used.
-Instead, run Gulp directly with `./node_modules/.bin/gulp build:reader --dev`.
+**Note:** To use the `--prod` flag when building the reader (which enables stripping logs/alerts/debuggers on build and uses prod config), `npm run gulp build:reader` cannot be used.
+Instead, run Gulp directly with `./node_modules/.bin/gulp build:reader --prod`.

 ### Running the Server
 - `ruby app.rb`